uqlibrary/technology-training/Git/git.md

 On a command line, Git commands are written as `git verb`, where `verb` is what we actually want to do.

-Before we use Git, we need to configure it with some defaults, like our credentials and our favourite text editor.
+Before we use Git, we need to **configure** it with some defaults, like our credentials and our favourite text editor.
 For example:

 ```bash
 git config --global user.name "Vlad Dracula"
 git config --global user.email "vlad@tran.sylvan.ia"
 ```
-This user name and email will be associated with your subsequent Git activity, which means that any changes pushed to GitHub, BitBucket, GitLab or another Git host server in the future will include this information.
-This has to match your GitHub credentials.
+This user name and email will be associated with your subsequent Git activity, which means that any changes pushed to GitLab, GitHub, BitBucket or another Git host server in the future will include this information.
+This has to match your GitLab credentials.

 ```bash
 git config --global core.editor "nano -w"